1Deepan1/mem/_posts/2-1-1-2-codecomplete.md

 ## Notes From Code Complete ##

-This could be usefull if you had read Code Complete by Steve.
+- This could be usefull if you had read Code Complete or taken up the on demand e-learning from construx.com by Steve.

+- In few of the slides, added my learnings as well, which can be identifed by the tag [MDK]

 ---

 ### Steve's Point of View ###
 1. Source Code is the only long lasting accurate description of software
 2. Software construction is the only activity thats guaranteed to be done
-3. Great Softwares are cerated thorugh the thousands of tiny decisions,desgin,comments and so on.
+3. Great Softwares are created thorugh the thousands of tiny decisions,desgin,comments and so on.
 4. Construct the software well the first time , you wont get a chance to do it again.
 5. Leave the code more pristine than it was.

+---

+###Essential Properties

+- The properties a thing has by virtue of being that thing.

+car --> engine , wheels

+---

+###Accidental Properties

+The properties a thing just happens to have.

+car --> color , engine type

 ---